 According to the Tax Policy Center, the federal government awarded approximately $721 billion in funding to state and local governments in fiscal year 2019.
 The $721 billion funded healthcare programs, income security, transportation, education, job training, community development, environmental protection, and social services.

 Another source of local government grants is levy funds.
 Levies are short-term, local property taxes passed by voters of a locality to fund certain programs in the community.
-One example of this is the Veterans, Seniors and Human Services Levy that provides funding to community organizations, nonprofits, tribes and tribal organizations, and public agencies in King County, Washington.
+One example of this is the Veterans, Seniors, and Human Services Levy which provides funding to community organizations, nonprofits, tribes and tribal organizations, and public agencies in King County, Washington.

 Private foundations are a third source of grants to some local governments to augment existing funding of their public-facing programs and services.